 BASICS ABOUT EGG FARMING: THE HENS

 Before diving into a discussion about sustainability, let’s go over some basics about egg farming.

 Typically, egg farms consist of laying hens that are responsible for laying the eggs that we consume.
 Where do these hens come from?
-Well, hens from breeder farms lay fertilized eggs.
-These fertilized eggs are transported to a hatchery to be incubated for about 21 days, when baby chicks begin to hatch.
+Well, breeder hens from breeder farms lay fertilized eggs.
+These fertilized eggs are transported to a hatchery to be incubated for about 21 days, when the baby chicks begin to hatch.

 Of course, baby chicks cannot lay eggs right away.
 When the chicks are 1 to 2 days old, they are transported to pullet farms where they grow and develop until they’re about 16 to 21 weeks.
 That’s when the hens are ready to lay eggs.

 The grown hens are then transported to laying hen farms.
 These farms are filled with hens that can range from 16 weeks to about 2 or 3 years old.
 As hens age, their ability to produce eggs decline.
 That’s why many laying farms don’t keep hens that are much older than 2 years amongst their flock.

 There are several common ways in which laying hens are housed and raised on egg farms: conventional cages, enriched colony housing units, cage free, and free range.

 Under this system, hens are housed inside climate-controlled barns with stacked rows of cages.
 Each cage usually houses 6 to 7 hens and each hen gets about 67 to 86 square inches of space.
 The hens get their food and water in the cage.
 The cages usually have wire mesh floors so that the hens’ manure can drop through the mesh and onto a conveyor belt.
 That way, the manure is kept away from the birds, eggs, food, and water.
 Once the hens lay their eggs, the eggs roll on the sloped flooring and gradually onto the conveyor belt.